larry-athey/airhead/Diagrams/PCB/README.md

-Printed circuit boards for the Airhead PSU and Interface, plus a spearate PWM to Voltage convertor PCB are currently being designed and tested at this time.
+Printed circuit boards for the Airhead PSU and Interface, plus a spearate PWM to Voltage convertor PCB are currently being designed and tested by [James "The Doc"](https://www.youtube.com/@TheDocChannel) from Ireland at this time.
 The Gerber files will be located here once all testing is complete.